lemarshall-dev/cybersecurity-portfolio/tryhackme/Module Notes/Computer-Fudamentals.md

   - Public (Every use case, no infastructure managment required)
   - Private (Perfect for banks, healthcare etc, greater compliance for sensitive data)
   - Hybrid (Perfect for companies in e-commerce who need to keep sensitive data but also scale publicly)

+### Hypervisors
+A hypervisor is a software that you can use to run multiple virtual machines on a single physical machine.
+Every virtual machine has its own operating system and applications.

+Benefits of Hypervisors:
+  - Hardware Independence - you aren't restricted by hardware. i.e, running MacOS on a windows machine
+  - Efficiency - Hypervisors can be configured to immediately create your virtual computer, no time consuming hardware setup.
+  - Scalability - Organisations use hypervisors to maximise resources on physical machines, allowing them to create multiple VMs on a single machine rather than individual machines for singular workloads.
+  - Portability - They can have additional resources allocated to them on the fly and IT teams can allocate resources across multiple servers

 ### Cloud Service Models
 - Infrastructure as a Service (IaaS): You rent basic computing resources such as virtual servers, storage, and networking.
 You are responsible for managing the operating system and your application, while the provider manages the physical hardware.